 Not Totally Forgotten Female Country Singers

-Lane born as Lynn Connie Voorlas was born September 25, 1955 and by age 12 had written her first song.
+Lane was born as Lynn Connie Voorlas on September 25, 1955 and by age 12 had written her first song.
 After graduating from high school, sent went to New York to work on a music career and eventually ended up in Chicago where she made a living by singing jingles for products like beer and motorcycles.

 In 1976, she released her first single You're Gonna Make Love to Me under the name Lynn Niles.
 Her next move was to California in 1981 and she signed a contract with Liberty Records and released her self penned song He's Taken which didn't crack the Top 40.
 Her next single, More Nights made it into the Top 60.
 A minor hit came her way when she did a duet Thom Bresh When It Comes to Love.

 In 1982, she had a No. 15 hit with Over You which was used in the feature film Tender Mercies.
 The song received an Oscar nomination for Best Original Song in 1984.
 Also, during the 1984 Olympics, Brody was heard by millions singing jingles for Beatrice Foods which did a massive advertising campaign during that time.
 She was nicknamed "the voice of the 1984 Olympics".